open-education-hub/essentials-security/explaining-the-internet/index.md

 ### Encapsulation

 Each layer takes care of a specific requirement of networking, as we'll discuss shortly.
-When sending data, each of the layers in the TCP/IP model accepts data from the layer above (or from a program in the case of the application layer), and adds additional information to the data that is necessary for that layer to carry out its task.
+When sending data, each of the layers in the TCP/IP model accepts data from the layer above (or from the user in the case of the application layer), and adds additional information to the data that is necessary for that layer to carry out its task.
-In some cases, the original data may be processed in some way before the additional information is added, i.e. it might be encrypted.
+In some cases, the original data may be processed in some way before the additional information is added.
+For example, it might be encrypted.
-The layer then passes this data on to the layer below (or onto the transmission media in the case of the link layer).
+The layer then passes this data on to the layer below (or onto the transmission medium in the case of the link layer).

 The arrival of data from an upper layer may trigger additional separate messages to be sent to the receiving end.
 For instance, if the data needed to be encrypted, the layer that carries out the encryption has to exchange initial setup messages with the receiving end to agree the encryption method and other data that we'll touch on in the session [Data Security](../data-security), before the encrypted data can be transferred.

 At the receiving end, the process happens in reverse: each layer accepts data from the layer below, inspects and removes the additional information added on by the corresponding layer in the sending end, before passing it up to the layer above.

-Data is passed from a process on the sender to a process on the receiver by using the services of the layer below.
+Data is passed from a sender process to a receiver process by using the services of the layer below.
 It is only the final layer that actually causes the data to be transmitted onto the transmission media (e.g. cable).
 Below is a representation of this whole mechanism.

 ![General Workings of a Network Stack Layer](./assets/network_layers.png)